mobilemancer/talks-Designing-Autonomous-AI-Agents/.demo/slides/4-year-of-agents.md

 # 2025 - Year of the Agents

-- We had the year of the LLM
-- Then wrappers everywhere
+The pieces are finally in place:

+- ✅ Powerful foundation models
-- Previous year was RAG and tool use
+- ✅ Context through RAG
+- ✅ Real-world interaction via tools
-- Now MCP is trending, further enabling autonomous agents
+- 🚀 MCP unlocking autonomous agents